-Individuals age 75 and older can now get the COVID-19 vaccine.
+Individuals age 75 and older are now eligible to get the COVID-19 vaccine.

 COVID-19 vaccinations for people ages 75 and older

 Table of Contents

 Mass vaccination sites will vaccinate individuals accompanying 75+.
 Appointments needed.

 If you are scheduling an appointment without a caregiver, click to learn how to book and prepare for your appointment.